christensenacademy/christensen-academy/modules/html-basics/textpages/html-basics.md

 #HTML Basics
 HTML (Hypertext Markup Language) is code that a web designer or developer writes to create the basic content of a webpage.
-Most webpages are also composed of CSS and JavaScript, which enhance basic HTML by providing style and interactivity respectively.
+Most webpages are also composed of CSS and JavaScript, which enhance basic HTML by providing style and interactivity to the page.
 This document focuses only on basic HTML.

 **Key Idea:** HTML, CSS, and JavaScript are code (plain text) that has specific meaning to the Web browsers that read it--common browsers include IE, Firefox, Safari, Chrome, and Opera.
 In a sense, developing webpages is nothing more than writing out a bunch of instructions for browsers to follow.
 In HTML, these instructions take the form of [tags](#markup-tags-and-elements) and [attributes](#attributes).